tyler-ramage-inc/isuzu-vehicross/README.md

 5. In the footer section if you click on "Sign Up Now" a sign-up form modal will appear.
 In the future this will allow visitors to sign up for various updates.
 I already have the actual pdf's ready for download for future implementation.

-6. I've purchased two domains but have not decided which to use when this site goes live.
+6. I've purchased two domains but have not decided which to use when this site goes live (www.TylersVX.com and www.vxParts.com).